Early Edition of Wyld's map of Central America -- Including the first geological survey of Panama.

 Fine map of Central America, which includes the first geological survey of Panama published in London by James Wyld.

 In 1848, the discovery of gold in California not only caused would-be miners to flock to the Golden State, but also stimulated U.S. interest in a cross-ocean canal.
-A numbers of surveys carried out between 1850 and 1875 concluded that the two most favorable routes were those across Panama and across Nicaragua, with a route across the Isthmus of Tehuantepec in Mexico as a third option.
+A number of surveys carried out between 1850 and 1875, concluded that the two most favorable routes were those across Panama and across Nicaragua, with a route across the Isthmus of Tehuantepec in Mexico as a third option.

 The present map includes 4 trans-isthmian profiles, showing the different proposed canal routes.

 After the successful completion of the Suez Canal in 1869, the French were inspired to tackle a similar project which would connect the Atlantic and Pacific oceans.
 In 1876, an international company, La Société internationale du Canal interocéanique, was created to undertake the work.
 Ferdinand de Lesseps, who'd been in charge of the construction of the Suez Canal, was the figurehead of this scheme.

 However, unlike the desert home of the Suez, Panama hosts the mountainous spine of Central America, which rises to a height of 110 meters above sea level at the lowest crossing point.
 Therefore, a sea-level canal, as proposed by de Lesseps, would require a prodigious excavation through harnesses of rock rather than through soft, desert sand.

 The prospects for a canal are presented in a box on the left hand side of the map titled: Isthmus of Panama.
 The map is colored with reference to the geological makeup of the rock bed.
 The river and the brown coloring that make up the decomposed granite are well illustrated, being the easiest to move and dig through.